 |

-August 2012 Pallavi Daggumati joins the group as a graduate
+August 2012 Pallavi Daggumati joins the group

-Communication Technology at DA-IICT in India and MS degree in Electrical
+and Communication Technology at DA-IICT in India and MS degree in Electrical

 Engineering at Duke University.
 She will be studying